Should you try a low carb diet? Here are my top reasons I might suspect a client will benefit from a lower carbohydrate intake.

 All the same strategies as above!
 By now you should see a pattern, you can try swapping in whole foods for processed carbs, lowering your portion of carbs at a few meals and gradually progressing from there until you find YOUR sweet spot.

 Finding the right amount of carbs for your age, activity, genetics, and unique history with food is so important to long term success!
-Next week we’ll talk about 3 times you might need more carbs in your diet.
-Stay tuned!
+Read the rest of our Carb Confusion Series here:

 Need some help getting your meals for the week balanced and prepared?
 If you’d like to receive our free Meal Planning Getting Started Guide AND get in on our weekly emails about all things nutrition so you can get clarity and confidence on what you’re eating, join us here!